LeoVen/simplex/README.md

-# simplex
+# Simplex

-The simplex algorithm written in C
+The simplex algorithm written in C.